cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 </table>
 </center>

 In addition, there is no programmable ROM in the SoC, meaning that any software must be stored on the module's SPI flash.
-Regarding the latter, there are actually three popular versions of the ESP-01 WiFi module that differ in flash memory size:
+Regarding the latter, there are actually three popular versions of the ESP-01 WiFi module that have the same format but differ in flash memory size or other minor specs:

 1. **ESP-01 Blue**: The original version with `512KB` of flash memory;
 2. **ESP-01 Black**: The original version with `1MB` of flash memory;